averykhoo/hawker-bot/README.md

 *   special handling for edited location (ongoing sharing)
     *   don't spam everything
     *   within radius (maybe always within radius?)
+    *   needs in-mem cache or a user database for this to work, can't be stateless
 *   fast api backend for tele bot frontend
 *   cache all resources, eg. images
 *   user database